-- With oiled hands, punch down dough and divide into 32 pieces (about 1.57 ounces each).
+- With oiled hands, punch down dough and divide it into 32 pieces on a lightly oiled surface (It is ideal to use a kitchen scale to measure the dough and then divide by 32 for the ideal weight of even bun).
 Shape each piece into a round, smooth ball, place on a parchment-lined baking sheet, and flatten with the palm of the hand to about 2-inches across (it helps to have oil on your hands when flattening the buns).
-It is okay if the buns touch when flattened.
-Cover with a lightweight smooth towel or tented aluminum foil if in a drafty room, otherwise leave uncovered and let rise for 30 to 40 minutes, or almost doubled in size.
-Buns will continue to expand more in the oven.
-(Because the dough can be a little sticky, avoid using terry cloth or microfiber cloth towels, which can "grab" the top of the dough.)
-Heat oven to 375°F.
+It is best if the sides of the buns touch when flattened.
+Cover with a lightweight smooth towel, tented aluminum foil, or inverted rimmed baking sheet if the room is drafty.
+Let rise about 40 minutes, or almost doubled in size.
+(Because the dough can be tacky, avoid covering with terry cloth or microfiber cloth towels, which can "grab" the top of the dough.)

 Buns can be made in advance and frozen for up to 3 months.

 Zucchini-Ginger Bread: Sprouted Wheat, More Zucchini, Bits of Ginger

 Pioneer Woman’s Sloppy Joes & Caramelized Onion Sprouted Wheat Buns Recipe

 Sprouted Wheat Dinner Rolls